Ždírec (Jihlava District)

 Ždírec (Seelenz) is a municipality and village in Jihlava District in the Vysočina Region of the Czech Republic.
 It has about 400 inhabitants.

+Etymology

+The name Ždírec is a diminute of žďár.
+It was derived from the Old Czech word žďářit, which means 'to remove the forest with fire' (slash-and-burn).
+It refers to the method used during colonisation to create space for newly established settlements.

 Geography

 Ždírec is located about 8 km northeast of Jihlava.
 It lies in the Upper Sázava Hills.
 The highest point is at 552 m above sea level.
 The stream Ždírecký potok flows through the municipality.
 The stream supplies several small fishponds.
 The upper course of the Šlapanka River crosses the municipal territory in the east.

 History

 The first written mention of Ždírec is from 1233.
-From the 13th century until 1945 Ždírec was ethnically a German village.
+From the 13th century until 1945, Ždírec was ethnically a German village.
 It belonged to the German-speaking enclave called Jihlava Language Island.
-After World War II, the Germans were expelled and the municipality was resettled by Czechs.
+After World War II, the German-speaking population was expelled and the municipality was resettled by Czechs.

 Transport

 There are no railways or major roads passing through the municipality.